Introduction to Hyper-V on Windows 10

 Test software on multiple operating systems using multiple virtual machines.
 With Hyper-V, you can run them all on a single desktop or laptop computer.
 These virtual machines can be exported and then imported into any other Hyper-V system, including Azure.

 Hyper-V is available on 64-bit versions of Windows 10 Pro, Enterprise, and Education.
 It is not available on the Home edition.

 Upgrade from Windows 10 Home edition to Windows 10 Pro by opening Settings > Update and Security > Activation.
 Here you can visit the store and purchase an upgrade.

-Most computers run Hyper-V, however each virtual machine runs a completely seperate operating system.
+Most computers run Hyper-V, however each virtual machine runs a completely separate operating system.
 You can generally run one or more virtual machines on a computer with 4GB of RAM, though you'll need more resources for additional virtual machines or to install and run resource intense software like games, video editing, or engineering design software.

 For more information about Hyper-V's system requirements and how to verify that Hyper-V runs on your machine, see the Hyper-V Requirements Reference.